GeekFunkLabs/fluidpatcher/docs/concepts/players.md

 : Timing swing ratio (default: `0.5`)

 `groove`
-: Volume emphasis pattern
+: Volume emphasis pattern for steps, as a list or single value.
-  Can be a single value or a list (default: `1`)
+  In the latter case, the value is the fractional scaling for odd steps. (default: `1`)

 ### Rule Effects